v-nessa21/Property_management/README.md

 address:physics address of the property. property_type:type of property(e.g:apartment,house,commercial).
-description:additionaldescription or notes about the property. number\-of_units:number of units available in the property
+description:additionaldescription or notes about the property. number-of_units:number of units available in the property